Miguel Grau: Early career

 The Four Aces of the Peruvian Navy.
 Standing, from left to right, Miguel Grau, Lizardo Montero Flores and Aurelio García y García.
 Seated: Manuel Ferreyros.

 In 1853, at the age of 19, he left the merchant marine and became an officer candidate of the Peruvian Navy, where he developed an outstanding professional reputation.
 In 1854, he was an officer on board the steamer Rimac.
 His career was rapid and brilliant.
-In 1862, he left the Navy and went into private business in a series of forced labor recruiting expeditions in Polynesia.
+In 1862, he left the Navy and entered private business, taking part in a series of brutal raiding expeditions across Polynesia, where islanders were coerced, abducted, and trafficked into slavery.
 In 1863, he was notified that if he reenlisted he would be promoted as of a year later.
 On returning in 1864, he was sent to Europe to oversee the construction of ships for the Peruvian fleet.
 He would be put in prison a year later, with a group of fellow officers for rejecting the idea of hiring a foreigner as supreme commander of the Peruvian navy, but was later released after a trial in which they were declared not guilty as their cause was proven worthy.
 Among these ships was the ironclad Huáscar, launched in 1865 by Laird at Birkenhead.
 Upon his return, Chile and Peru joined in a bi-national fleet against Spanish attempts to reclaim their American colonies.
 In 1868, he was recalled to the Navy and was named commander of the Huáscar with the rank of Lieutenant Commander and was later promoted to commander.

 Grau commanded the Peruvian ironclad Huascar during the early stages of the War of the Pacific.
-After the loss of the Independencia, Grau skillfully used the Huascar’s speed to evade Chilean pursuers and continue harassing the Chilean coast, maintaining pressure on enemy forces and protecting Peruvian interests at sea.
+After the loss of the Independencia, Grau skillfully used the Huascar's speed to evade Chilean pursuers and continue harassing the Chilean coast, maintaining pressure on enemy forces and protecting Peruvian interests at sea.

 By 1 June 1874, he became the commanding officer of the Peruvian Navy's fleet as captain, and later became a member of the Congress of the Republic of Peru as an elected congressman in 1876 representing Paita.
 To this day his seat is preserved in congress and his name is called at the beginning of each session, being responded "present" to by all congressmen.